Last updated JANUARY 2016 | Download

 - complete a Form W-7, Application for IRS Individual Taxpayer Identification Number, along with his or her federal income tax return, and

-- prove his or her identity and foreign nationality status by providing a combination of original documents (see the table below) or certified copies of the documents (each copy must be certified by the agency that issued it; notarized copies are not acceptable).
+- prove his or her identity and foreign nationality status by providing a combination of original documents (see the table below) or certified copies of the documents.
+(A certified copy is one that the original issuing agency provides and certifies as an exact copy of the original document and that contains an official stamped seal from that agency.
+Notarized copies are not acceptable.)

 The IRS will accept only a combination of the 13 documents listed in the table below as proof of identity and/or foreign nationality status.
 Applicants who can present a passport have to present only one document.
 Otherwise, they will need to present at least two documents or certified copies of at least two documents.